Breast Cancer Treatment

 Radiation Therapy for Breast Cancer

-For breast cancer treatment, radiation therapy can be used after surgery to help ensure breast cancer does not come back or as a primary treatment if cancer has spread to other parts of the body.
+Radiation therapy uses a beam of high-energy X-rays to destroy cancer cells in a targeted area.
+For breast cancer treatment, radiation therapy may be used after surgery to help ensure breast cancer does not come back or to help relieve pain and other symptoms of metastatic breast cancer.

 Chemotherapy for Breast Cancer